General Dynamics asks shareholders to reject mini-tender offer

-BRIEF-Saudi's Tasnee unit to sell titanium dioxide business to Tronox for $1.67 bln cash

-* Unit Cristal enters into agreement to sell domestic, international titanium dioxide business to Tronox for cash and newly shares

-May 4 General Dynamics Corp asked its shareholders to reject a mini-tender offer by TRC Capital that valued the defense contractor's shares below its current market price.
+General Dynamics Corp (GD.N) asked its shareholders to reject a mini-tender offer by TRC Capital that valued the defense contractor's shares below its current market price.

 General Dynamics said it received a notification of an unsolicited offer by TRC to buy up to 2 million shares at $66.95 per share.